The Department of Homeland Security’s April 12 alert on this VPN vulnerability on app security caught our attention.

 Eliminating the Risks for Mobile Apps

-With Appdome’s Mobile Security Suite, customers can eliminate this vulnerability in 30 seconds without coding a thing.
+With Appdome’s All-in-One Mobile Security Suite, customers can eliminate this vulnerability in 30 seconds without coding a thing.
 Using Appdome’s TOTALData Encryption developers and enterprise app providers can encrypt VPN and other cookies inside the app, sealing this vulnerability once and for all.
 TOTALData Encryption can protect all mobile app data, including VPN and authentication cookies, no matter where the data is stored inside the Android or iOS app.
 For example, TOTALData Encryption can encrypt the entire mobile application sandbox.
 In addition, TOTALData Encryption encrypts any authentication cookies and other user preferences stored in-app preferences and in-app secrets, as well as the strings and resources inside the app, providing protection for all forms of data wherever it is stored.

 In addition, every organization that offers VPN access to its employees can use Appdome’s MicroVPN service, to embed VPN capabilities inside the app itself.
 This eliminates the need for users to install a separate VPN client (thereby also eliminating all the operational complexity and user friction associated with separate mobile VPNs).
 Appdome customers also gain more flexibility because they can use any VPN vendor of choice – including the affected VPN solutions from Cisco, F5 Networks, Palo Alto Networks, and Pulse Secure.
 The net result is a seamless, continuous end-to-end security solution for remote access which protects corporate and user data, while simultaneously improving the overall user experience.